 To me, the definition of alternative care is some for of treatment that is tried when the established for of care has not worked.
 An example might be: When the pain medication prescribed by the medical doctor isn’t working, the patient seeks out an herbalist for an alternative herbal remedy.

 In chiropractic, we are not treating the same thing the allopathic medical profession is treating, that being a “diagnosis.”
 The presumed diagnosis might be migraine headaches, essential hypertension (aka high blood pressure), fibromyalgia, etc.

-As chiropractors, we are correcting misalignments of the spine called Vertebral Subluxations.
+As Upper Cervical Chiropractic specialists, we are correcting misalignments of the spine called Vertebral Subluxations.
 By doing so, we are releasing any irritation/pinched nerves at the spinal cord level.
 This correction allows the power of life released from the brain to get through to the organs and tissues that the nerves control.
 In fact, “The nervous controls and coordinates all organs and structures of the human body.”
 (Gray’s Anatomy, 29th ed., page 4).
 It’s all about reestablishing proper function and healing that was not possible before the chiropractic spinal correction.

 It is like a dentist who takes care of your teeth, so you won’t lose them someday.
 Chiropractic, like dentistry, is not an alternative care.
 The medical doctors have no science or practice of correcting vertebral subluxations (spinal misalignments) just as they have no science for taking care of your teeth.

-In fact, chiropractic is a completely different profession doing things completely different in the science, art, and philosophy of how we practice.
+In fact, chiropractic, Blair chiropractic in particular, is a completely different profession doing things completely different in the science, art, and philosophy of how we practice.